Selfdb-io/prepare-vps/README.md

 - Verify the username and IP address

 ### Docker Issues
-- Ensure Docker and Docker Compose are installed on your VPS
+- If Docker installation fails, check your internet connection
-- Check if the user is in the docker group: `groups $USER`
+- Verify the user is in the docker group: `groups $USER`
+- Restart the Docker service if needed: `sudo systemctl restart docker`

 ### Service Access Issues
 - Check if services are running: `docker-compose ps`